bergsans/archaize-js/text/1_question_and_method.md

 * Write code covering a feature of ES6 not included in ES5
 * Compare differences in the syntax tree
-* Establish  rules that would be  necessary for transforming differences in way  that would produce the  same end result, identical output.
+* Establish  rules that would be  necessary for transforming differences in a way that would produce the same end result, identical output.
 * Write code rules for transformation -> transform!
 </pre>